 The 'Environmental Campaign' is an initiative that takes place once every quarter (over 4 weeks) to clean up 'hot spots' that have been identified by Contract Monitoring Officers via inspections and complaints.
-The previous main contractor, Service Team, was involved as well as some volunteer groups, eg Church communities and the Rivercare Group.
-Allied to the clean up operations were public information campaigns and anti litter initiatives.
+The previous main contractor, Service Team, was involved as well as some volunteer groups, eg Church communities and Rivercare Group.